YerMarti/Learning-PyTorch/README.md

-# PyTorch Course
+# Learning PyTorch

-Course to learn PyTorch.
-This repo contains all the materials I developed throughout the entirety of the course.
-The course followed is [Learn PyTorch for Deep Learning](https://dbourke.link/pt-github) by Daniel Bourke.
+Learning PyTorch repository.
+This repo contains all the materials I developed throughout the entirety of my learning.
+I'm currently following the course [Learn PyTorch for Deep Learning](https://dbourke.link/pt-github) by Daniel Bourke.
 Aside from the content inside the course itself, I'm doing some extracurricular exercises.

 I used Google Collab's Jupyter Notebooks to take notes of the lessons.